The Proposal (2009 film): Plot

 Margaret Tate is a Canadian editor-in-chief at a New York City book publishing company, universally disliked by her subordinates for her pushy personality.
 A visa violation means she is threatened with deportation back to Canada.
 Not wanting to lose her position and life in New York, Margaret coerces her long-suffering personal assistant, Andrew Paxton, into marrying her so she can get a green card, telling him that her deportation would set back his dream to become an editor.

 Suspicious U.S. immigration agent Gilbertson tells the couple that if they are committing fraud, Margaret will be deported permanently and Andrew will be fined $250,000 and may spend five years in prison.
 Margaret accepts Andrew's conditions that she make him an editor and publish a particular book that he has recommended.

 They travel to Andrew's hometown of Sitka, Alaska, to see his parents, Joe and Grace, and his grandmother Annie.
 Margaret is surprised to discover that the Paxtons are wealthy.
 At the welcome home party, Margaret meets waiter Ramone and Andrew's ex-girlfriend Gertrude.
 Andrew's father, Joe, confronts Andrew, saying he is merely using Margaret to get ahead in his career.
 Andrew immediately announces their engagement.

 The next day, Grace and Annie take Margaret to a bar for her bachelorette party, where Ramone is an exotic dancer.
-Gertrude tells Margaret that the night before their high school graduation, Andrew had proposed to her, but she refused as she didn’t want to leave Sitka for New York.
+Gertrude tells Margaret that the night before their college graduation, Andrew had proposed to her, but she refused as she didn't want to leave Sitka for New York.
 Margaret overhears Andrew's parents arguing about an ongoing conflict between Andrew and Joe.
 She asks Andrew but he refuses to talk about it.
 She confides in him about her own life and they grow closer.